Bylaws

 Subsection One: Membership Violations

-Any member of the Assembly may be removed for violations of Article Three, Sections Three and Seven.
-Removal on these grounds shall require a two-thirds majority of the Assembly, or a simple majority if removal has been recommended by the Welfare Council.
-The Assembly shall also require a simple majority to remove a member if at least one-fifth (⅕) of full members in the representative’s jurisdiction have petitioned for their removal on these grounds.
+Any member of the Organizing Committee may be removed for violations of these bylaws.
+Removal on these grounds shall require a two-thirds majority of the Organizing Committee.
+The Organizing Committee shall require a simple majority to remove a member if at least one-fifth (⅕) of members of the organization have petitioned for their removal on these grounds.

 Subsection Two: Dereliction of Duty

-Any member of the Assembly may be removed for too many unexcused absences.
-Should a representative miss two meetings of the Assembly concurrently without excuse, the Assembly shall automatically host a vote on their removal in the second meeting they are unexcused from.
+Any member of the Organizing Committee may be removed for too many unexcused absences.
+Should a representative miss two meetings of the Organizing Committee consecutively, without excuse, the Organizing Committee shall automatically hold a vote on their removal in the second meeting they are unexcused from.
 A simple majority vote shall be required to remove a representative on these grounds.

-Excusal policy shall be prepared by the Organizing Committee, and excuses granted by vote of the Assembly.
+Excusal policy shall be prepared by the Organizing Committee, and excuses granted by vote of the Organizing Committee.

 Subsection Three: Gross Negligence and Lack of Confidence